 Marionettes were usually carved from pieces of wood, and the assembled parts are hung on strings.
-Chinese Marionette Plays are mostly performed in the open air without a curtain to conceal the puppeteers, and spectators can see the performances from three sides of the stage.
-That the puppeteers are not hidden in Chinese Marionette Plays is different than in the West where the audiences usually expect them to be hidden.
+Chinese marionette plays are mostly performed in the open air without a curtain to conceal the puppeteers, unlike the common practice in the West, and spectators can see both the performances and the performers from the three sides of the stage.
+In the West, the audiences usually expect the performers to be hidden.

-Chinese rod puppets are puppets that are manipulated by three rods.
-One is attached to the puppet’s head.
+One rod is attached to the puppet’s head.
 The other two are attached to the arms.
 The legs are left without rods.
 The head of the puppet is usually hollow and is carved from wood, and the performers can move the eyes and mouth.
 The hand rods may be attached to the performer’s wrists or elbows.
-There are no rods for the puppets legs.
 Rod puppetry is still a little popular in China.

 A simple lamp and a thin screen was all that was needed for a stage.
-Things like furniture, pagodas, walls and plants were shown on the screen by placing figurines or figures made of cardboard or leather in front of the lamp.
+Things like people, animals, furniture, pagodas, walls and plants were shown on the screen by placing figurines or figures made of cardboard or leather in front of the lamp.